-On August 21, 2016, the City of Frisco, the Frisco Independent School District and the Dallas Cowboys celebrated the grand opening of The Star with a ribbon cutting event.
+On August 21, 2016, the City of Frisco, the Frisco Independent School District and the Dallas Cowboys celebrated the grand opening of The Ford Center at The Star with a ribbon cutting ceremony.

-The facility is part of the $5 Billion Mile comprised of four mixed-use developments along the Dallas North Tollway in between Warren Parkway and Lebanon Road.
+The facility is part of the Frisco North Platinum Corridor comprised of four mixed-use developments along the Dallas North Tollway in between Warren Parkway and Lebanon Road.

 The City of Frisco, including the Frisco Economic Development Corporation (FEDC) and the Frisco Community Development Corporation (FCDC)